 One common type of hardware firewall allows you define the blocking rules, such as by IP address, by Transmission Control Protocol (TCP) or User Diagram Protocol (UDP) of the port.
 So unwanted ports and IP addresses are forbidden.
 Some other firewalls are software applications and services.
 Such firewalls are like a proxy server which interconnect the two networks.
 The internal network does not communicate with outside network directly.
 The combination of these two types is usually safer and more efficient.

-Usually router is the first thing you will have in your LAN, a firewall is between the internal network and the router so that all flows in and out can be filtered.
+Usually router is the first thing you will have in your LAN, a network firewall is between the internal network and the router so that all flows in and out can be filtered.
 Then the switch follows.
-Since many Internet providers are now providing Fiber Optic Service (FiOS), you need a modem before the firewall to turn the digital signal to electrical signals that could be transmitted over Ethernet cables.
+Since many Internet providers are now providing Fiber Optic Service (FiOS), you need a modem before the network firewall to turn the digital signal to electrical signals that could be transmitted over Ethernet cables.
 So the typical configuration would be Internet-modem-firewall-switch.
 Then the switch connects other network devices.

 Figure 7: How switch, router and firewall are connected in a network.

-Switches enable internal communication in your LAN; routers connect you to the Internet; firewalls secure your network.
+your network.
 All the three components are indispensable in a network.
 Small networks may have an integrated device of the three, while large networks like enterprise networks, data centers, your Internet service providers will have all these three to keep multiple, complex and highly-secured communications.

 Copyright © 2002-2018.
 All Rights Reserved.